piccoripico/Text-Formatting-and-Editing-in-the-Context-Menu/Text_editing_items_in_the_context_menu/config.md

 ## Text formatting items in the context menu configuration

-This addon allows you to format the selected text in the context menu in Anki.
-You can enable or disable the "Format text" menu items in the different context menus by modifying the `config.json` file.
+This addon allows you to format and edit the selected text in the context menu in Anki.
+You can enable or disable the "Format & Edit" menu items in the different context menus by modifying the `config.json` file directly if needed.

 ### Configuration Options